-We will elect and intend to qualify to be taxed as a REIT under the Internal Revenue Code of 1986, as amended, or "the Code," commencing with our taxable year ended December 31, 2019.
+We will elect to be taxed as a REIT under the Internal Revenue Code of 1986, as amended, or "the Code," upon the filing of our tax return for the taxable year ended December 31, 2019.
+For the year ended December 31, 2019, we believe that we were organized in conformity with, and have operated in a manner that has enabled us to meet, the requirements for qualification as a REIT for U.S. federal income tax purposes.
 Provided that we qualify and maintain our qualification as a REIT, we generally will not be subject to U.S. federal income tax on our REIT taxable income that is currently distributed to our stockholders.
 REITs are subject to a number of organizational and operational requirements, including a requirement that they currently distribute at least 90% of their annual REIT taxable income excluding net capital gains.
 We cannot assure you that we will be able to comply with such requirements.
 Failure to qualify as a REIT in any taxable year would cause us to be subject to U.S. federal income tax on our taxable income at regular corporate rates (and any applicable state and local taxes).
-Even if we qualify for taxation as a REIT, we may be subject to certain federal, state, local, and non-U.S. taxes on our income.
+Even if we qualify for taxation as a REIT, we may be subject to certain U.S. federal, state, local, and non-U.S. taxes on our income.
 For example, any income generated by our domestic TRSs will be subject to U.S. federal, state, and local income tax.
 Any taxes paid by a TRS will reduce the cash available for distribution to our stockholders.